teristam/ZMQPlugins/README.md

 - Open the `OE_ZME.xcodeproj` and build the `ALL_BUILD` target

 ### Binary installation
 Binary files are provided in the `bin` folder of this repository.
 The Linux file is compiled in Ubuntu 19 with gcc-8.
-Windows binary is compiled with Visual Studio 2015.
+Windows binary is compiled with Visual Studio 2015, MacOS binary is built with Xcode 11.2.1

 - Copy the binary file of respective platform (.so for Linux, .dll for Windows) to the `plugins` directory of open-ephys
+- On MacOS, in Finder, right click open-ephys and click 'Show Package Contents', and copy the `ZMQInterface.bundle` to `Contents\PlugIns`